 Jericho Mountain State Park Tent & RV Sites

 With just four tent-only sites and nine RV sites, Jericho Mountain State Park's campground isn't exactly the largest in the area.
 Two sites provide pull-through accessibility for rigs up to 40 feet long, while the remaining sites are back-in and can accommodate vehicles between 24 and 36 feet long.
-Don't expect to find many creature comforts here, apart from clean restroom, shower, and laundry facilities.
+Don't expect to find many creature comforts here, apart from clean restrooms, showers, and laundry facilities.
 No hookups of any kind are provided at the campground.

 Campers should be aware that any water sourced from the bathrooms or other faucets in the park is not safe to drink.
 Park authorities advise guests to bring their own water to use when washing dishes or brushing their teeth.

-Expect some noise during the day; while ATVs are prohibited from using the campground's thru-roads as a makeshift trail, there is an ATV trail just outside the campground, and overnight guests are permitted to ride from their site to the trails.
+Expect some noise during the day; while ATVs are prohibited from using the campground's through-roads as a makeshift trail, there is an ATV trail just outside the campground, and overnight guests are permitted to ride from their site to the trails.

-Reservations for tent and RV campsites at Jericho Mountain State Park are available, and required, from May to November.
+Reservations for tent and RV campsites at Jericho Mountain State Park are available and required, from May to November.
 In the off-season, sites are available on a first-come, first-served basis.
 Note that off-season camping is not permitted during inclement weather, and amenities are limited in winter.